 As always, we display full timestamps and Kandji usernames next to the commands.
 But for the sake of privacy, we do not display any location data next to the location update command alerts.
 The contents of alerts will be the same and will not contain any location information.
 Location data will only be visible in the Device Details Lost Mode tab.

 Once the device is located, you can disable Lost Mode in the device's Action menu or in the Lost Mode tab.
-Once the device receives this command, it will return to its previous state and display a notification that its location was gathered by Kandji and at what time.
+Once the device receives this command, it will return to its previous state and display a notification that Kandji gathered its location and at what time.

 The Lost Mode tab is also removed from the Device Details view and all location information is deleted from Kandji.

-Do not attempt to restart a passcode-protected, Wi-Fi only device while it is in Lost Mode; that device needs a local passcode entry after a restart to access the Wi-Fi credentials and the Lost Mode Lock Screen prevents that.
-You will have to restore the device to get it back online.
+Do not attempt to restart a passcode-protected, Wi-Fi only device while it is in Lost Mode.
+The device needs a local passcode entry after a restart to access the Wi-Fi credentials, and the Lost Mode Lock Screen prevents the passcode from being entered.
+If the device is restarted, you will need to erase the device to get it back online.